globus/globus-automate-client/docs/source/migration.rst

 These commands exist for the sole purpose of converting data between formats, and are therefore a perfect fit for our use-case.

-As ``remarshal`` is a python CLI, installation should be performed with ``pipx``, as with the ``globus-cli``.
+As ``remarshal`` is a Python CLI, installation should be performed with ``pipx``, as with the ``globus-cli``.
 For full instructions, follow `remarshal's installation documentation
 <https://github.com/remarshal-project/remarshal#installation>`_.